-The Westerly school day begins promptly at 8:15am and students should be in their classrooms at that time.
-Class tardiness will be recorded if the student arrives after 8:15am.
+The Westerly school day begins promptly at 8:05am for Grades K - 2 and 8:20am for Grades 3 - 8 and students should be in their classrooms at that time.
+Class tardiness will be recorded if the student arrives after their start time.
 This includes Monday Morning Assembly.
 Monitoring and enforcement will be checked at the end of each week.